 Research isn’t always about studying things that fit into neat “categories”.
 Sometimes you find yourself going off on a bit of a tangent.
 So, here is a sampling of some of our tangents…

-In collaboration with Dr. Steven Goldsmith from the Department of Geography and the Environment, we are working to measure triclosan in surface waters in the Brandywine watershed in eastern Pennsylvania to assess its transport across rural and urban watersheds.
+In collaboration with Dr. Steven Goldsmith from the Department of Geography and the Environment, we have measured triclosan in surface waters in the Brandywine watershed in eastern Pennsylvania to assess its transport across rural and urban watersheds.

 Development of solid-state actinometers for use in snowpacks